-Our assessment of reasonable cost included updating the cost of Reserve 980 (centralised netball competition venue in Schofields) to \$2.9 million based on the reasonable cost of embellishment items.
+Our assessment included updating the cost of Reserve 980 (centralised netball competition venue in Schofields) to \$3.0 million based on the reasonable cost of embellishment items.
 The costs of Reserve 980 are partly apportioned to CP21, but are also apportioned to other Blacktown City Council contributions plans (Contributions Plan No.24 for Schofields and Contributions Plan No.22 for Rouse Hill).
 These plans currently include cost estimates for Reserve 980.
 When these plans are next reviewed, the apportioned costs of Reserve 980 should be updated to reflect the revised IPART-assessed reasonable cost.